ekawatani/i18npack/README.md

 #### !t

 Takes a list of scalars and selects one that corresponds to the current language being generated.
+The order of the items in the list determine the language, and it corresponds to the order defined in the `languages` option.

 See examples above.